gdiminin/HaSAPPy/docs/Tutorials/Compile_LoadModule.md

 @5D) 5
 ```

-If this module is the starting point of the analysis, you should provide information on the name and properties of the libraries and the SAM file referring to their alignment
+If this module is the starting point of the analysis, you should supply information on the name and properties of the libraries and the SAM file referring to their alignment
 ```
 !!!N.B.
 Compile the following section just if this is your starting point!!!
 How many library do you want to analyse?: